jorgytim/M365-Admin/README.md

-# Powershell-Scripts
+# Microsoft 365 - Administration
-Repository of of my public powershell scripts
+Repository of of my public scripts for Microsoft 365 Administration tasks